blinkmobile/forms-cli/packages/bm-plugin-forms-json/README.md

 When prompted, select "JSON" from the list of plugins.

-The resulting JSON files will be written to the `outputPath` (component source) folder in `my-project`
+The resulting JSON files will be written to the `sourcePath` (component source) folder in `my-project`